-- Ideas, concerns, or questions about Broads' positions and advocacy approach - Fundraising contacts or ideas for the national organization, as well as questions about giving to Broads through bequests or other planned gifts - Climate action questions, including public land management and fossil fuels, protection of high biomass forests, and water resource protection. - Issues that you haven't been able to resolve after working with Lauren and other Broads staff.
+- Questions about litigation, policy, and organizational operations. - Climate action questions, including public land management and fossil fuels, protection of high biomass forests, and water resource protection. - Fundraising contacts or ideas, as well as questions about giving to Broads through bequests or planned giving. - Issues that you haven't been able to resolve after working with Lauren and other Broads staff.